 - Health care needs not covered by insurance.

-The income-sharing law in Illinois is complex regarding the issue of the allocation of child care expenses, health care needs, and health insurance.
+The income-sharing law in Illinois is complex regarding when addressing the allocation of childcare expenses, health care needs, and health insurance.
 Advice from counsel is necessary to address nuances.

 Does child support stop at age 18 of a child?

 Not exactly.
 The law provides that support generally terminates at age 18 or of a child is still attending high school up to age 19.
 Consult with a lawyer to determine when child support terminates.
-This varies depending on the language of the settlement agreement, the underlying support order, etc.
+This varies depending on the language of the settlement agreement and the underlying support order.

 If my income fluctuates, will my child support be based on an average of past income?

 Perhaps.
-Child support is often based on current income (year-to-date earnings).
-These are then projected to year end when an individual receives a steady pay-check but the amount has risen in the current year.
-The income tax returns for the last few years often demonstrate whether or not there are bonuses or other variable income.
+We often base child support on current income (year-to-date earnings).
+Next, we project current income to year end when an individual receives a steady paycheck, but the amount has risen in the current year.
+Income tax returns (and the year-end pay stub) for the last few years may show bonuses or other variable income.

-Proactive advice from an experienced matrimonial lawyer in this regard is essential.
+Therefore, get advice from an experienced matrimonial lawyer in this regard.

 Must child support be payroll deducted?

-Yes, but… Child support must be withheld from the obligor’s employment income and paid through the State Disbursement Unit (SDU) under two circumstances: 1) the recipient is receiving public aid, or 2) support payments are made through income withholding.
-Yet there is an exception in some cases.
-The parties can voluntarily bypass the required payments through the SDU where there is a signed written agreement.
-This agreement must provides “an alternative arrangement, approved and entered into the record by the court, which ensures payment of support.”
+Yes, but… Child support must be withheld from the obligor’s employment income and paid through the State Disbursement Unit (SDU) when: 1) the recipient is receiving public aid, or 2) support payments are made through income withholding.
+Yet the parties can voluntarily bypass the required payments through the SDU in cases involving a signed written agreement.
+This agreement must provide “an alternative arrangement, approved and entered into the record by the court, which ensures payment of support.”